Fundamental Data On REITs In COVID-19 Environment

 Tower

 Tower REITs have not reported April rent collection largely because there is no concern among investors.
 REITs do not typically report rent by the month and are only doing so now to assuage investor panic.
-There is no panic among tower REIT investors because the stocks are up and their businesses have continued growing.
-Much like the data centers, demand for wireless infrastrucutre is up.
+There is no panic among tower REIT investors because the stocks are up, and their businesses have continued growing.
+Much like the data centers, demand for wireless infrastructure is up.

 Industrial